ogarcia/docker-davmail/README.md

 docker run -d \
   --name=davmail \
   -v /my/own/davmail/logdir:/var/log/davmail
-  connectical/davmail
+  ghcr.io/connectical/davmail
 ```

 Take note that DavMail is running by `davmail` user (*UID 100*) inside
-Docker.
-You must set proper permissions in your external volume to allow to
+container.
+You must set proper permissions in your external volume to allow
-this user to write on it.
+to this user to write on it.

 ## Shell run